danludwig/BeginCollectionItem/README.md

 ## Changelog

+Release 1.2
+ - Install a `Collection.cshtml` editor template for use with the helper.
+ - Update demo project to use `Collection.cshtml` editor template.
+ - Optimize `TextWriter.WriteLine` to use its own string formatting overloads.

 Release 1.1
  - Moved the default web.config transform from the root web.config to the Views web.config.
  - Corrected namespace declaration and documentation to indicate the correct namespace, HtmlHelpers.BeginItemCollection.